Jotrorox/Better-PseudoCode-Support/README.md

 ## ✨ Features

-- :heavy_check_mark: Syntax Highlighting
+- ✅ Syntax Highlighting
-- :heavy_check_mark: Snippets
+- ✅ Snippets
-- :heavy_multiplication_x: Linting
+- ❌ Linting
-- :heavy_multiplication_x: Code Formatting
+- ❌ Code Formatting

 If you have any suggestions for new features or things like snippets that should be added feel free to open an [issue](https://github.com/Jotrorox/Better-PseudoCode-Support/issues?q=sort%3Aupdated-desc+is%3Aissue+is%3Aopen) or a [pull request](https://github.com/Jotrorox/Better-PseudoCode-Support/pulls?q=sort%3Aupdated-desc+is%3Apr+is%3Aopen).